 Give learners a picture of a genie’s magic lamp and ask them to write up to three goals or wishes they have for the course.
 Have everyone introduce themselves individually and read their wishes to the group.
 Then, have them post their lamps around a large wall display of a genie.
 Ask them to remove their lamp when their expectations are fulfilled.
 At the end of the program, ask learners to review with the class their wishes and how they have been fulfilled.
 (As a variation, use this activity without the genie and lamps).

-The point is to be creative and get people excited not only about meeting their classmates, but also about the topic at hand.
-So, the next time you’re leading a training program, consider using one of these 5 ice breakers to get people connected to each other and the content right from the start.
+The point is to get people excited not only about meeting their classmates, but also about the topic at hand.
+So the next time you’re leading a training program, consider using one of these 5 ice breakers to get people connected to each other and the content right from the start.